flexmill/fiware_connector_machiningcentre_tools/README.md

 # Workflow
-The project reads data from machining centres to analyze KPI data as well as read work order instructions that are required for the software package AMR Control as well as tool life data of actul tools within the machining centres in order to get data for the planning of tool replacement loigistics.
+The project reads data from machining centres to analyze KPI data as well as read work order instructions that are required for the software package AMR Control as well as tool life data of actual tools within the machining centres in order to get data for the planning of tool replacement loigistics.
-This code only rteads data and th more specific workflow where human interaction is required is described in AMR-Control.
+This code only reads data and the more specific workflow where human interaction is required is described in AMR-Control.